-Transfers between Texas State accounts and agency funds, other than internal transfers (e-IDTs) to record payment for goods or services and internal transfers to record donations from the external parties to a university account, are prohibited.
+Transfers between Texas State accounts and custodial funds, other than internal transfers (e-IDTs) to record payment for goods or services and internal transfers to record donations from the external parties to a university account, are prohibited.
 Donations from external parties become university funds and are subject to university policy and procedure regarding the expenditure of the funds.

 REVIEWERS OF THIS UPPS